BATTLE OF THE

 was closest to the village and where E and F Troops were sent to attack the

 Indian village.
-This battle is located between the Little Bighorn National
+Our battle is located between the Little Bighorn National

 Park/Museum and Garryowen/Custer's Battlefield Museum.